jschaf/b2/book/art-of-profitability/art-of-profitability.md

 CAPTION: The model of a business divided into multiple components where each component targets similar customers at different price points.

+The chapter ends with a warning from Zhao about the telecom business focus on well-made, inexpensive telecom equipment instead of focusing on the first profit model, customer solutions profit: "It's very hard to keep making money, let alone grow, once you've allowed yourself to be boxed into a no-profit zone."

+As a real-world example, the CEO of Drop (formerly Massdrop), explains how their largest revenue business component, selling third-party products for a discount.
+The decision to shut down the third-party sales was especially difficult because all of the key performance indicators were outstanding.
+The long-term trouble was that the unit economics was awful and the profit margin hadn't improved in the years since introducing the third-party product business component.
+The CEO, Steve El-Hage, said: "Our long-term value prop for the third-party products was built on price, which is very fragile and fleeting value prop."
+[^@first2020founder]

+Interestingly, El-Hage's analysis matches the fictional mentor's analysis of the flailing telecom company.
+Zhao warned that "it's remarkable how quickly a structure can crumble once cracks appear in the foundation."
+Both Zhao and El-Hage warn against competing in low-margin businesses where competition quickly devolves into a race to the bottom.
+El-Hage instead focused the company on building high-quality boutique products by partnering a vibrant community directly with manufacturers.